-company in the industry.
-We believe that they deserve to come home to a safe building.

-And it's interesting because a lot of the testimony really hones in on the system that we created for NYCHA.
-Actually, it's been out in the market for about three years, but it's the new area, it's the new development in CCTV systems, it's no longer a CCTV systems.

-The chairman was talking about a layered system, he was talking about mixing and matching systems.
-Well we've been doing that for years and what we did was we actually married it into a UO certified 24/7 central station so that we could actually attack some of the issues that housing has.

-Hector?
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING177 2 LARRY DOLAN: It's not on?
+3 CHAIRPERSON MENDEZ: It's on, pull 4 it closer.
+5 LARRY DOLAN: Oh.
+We're a New York 6 City fire approved and also a UO certified central 7 station alarm company.
+Ninety percent of our 8 staff lives in New York City and over 10% of our 9 staff comes from New York City housing.
+10 We have a separate service 11 department.
+And the interesting thing about the 12 development of our company is the fact that over 13 the course of the years we have serviced and 14 developed security for apartment houses unlike 15 anybody else in the industry.
+16 Importantly for you to understand 17 or to know about us is we are a New York City 18 Housing NYCHA vendor.
+We've been a NYCHA vendor 19 for 15 years, we installed security systems, 20 intercom systems for them over the course of the 21 years and currently we service over 1,500 of their 22 buildings.
+23 We understand NYCHA, we understand 24 the security, we understand the security needs of 25 the residents, probably more than any other

-If you understand housing, if you understand apartment buildings, if you understand apartment buildings you look at--you could put cameras everywhere you want, but the truth is 95% of all apartment building crimes start at the entrance.
-If you can secure that entrance, then you have most of, a lot of the building security taking care of.
+1 COMMITTEE ON PUBLIC SAFETY AND PUBLIC HOUSING178 2 company in the industry.
+We believe that they 3 deserve to come home to a safe building.
+4 And it's interesting because a lot 5 of the testimony really hones in on the system 6 that we created for NYCHA.
+Actually, it's been 7 out in the market for about three years, but it's 8 the new area, it's the new development in CCTV 9 systems, it's no longer a CCTV systems.
+10 The chairman was talking about a 11 layered system, he was talking about mixing and 12 matching systems.
+Well we've been doing that for 13 years and what we did was we actually married it 14 into a UO certified 24/7 central station so that 15 we could actually attack some of the issues that 16 housing has.
+17 Hector?
+18 If you understand housing, if you 19 understand apartment buildings, if you understand 20 apartment buildings you look atyou could put 21 cameras everywhere you want, but the truth is 95% 22 of all apartment building crimes start at the 23 entrance.
+If you can secure that entrance, then 24 you have most of, a lot of the building security 25 taking care of.
 So what we created was a system